hashicorp/vscode-terraform/README.md

 This extension utilizes [`terraform fmt`](https://www.terraform.io/cli/commands/fmt) to rewrite an open document to a canonical format and style.
 This command applies a subset of the [Terraform language style conventions](https://www.terraform.io/language/syntax/style), along with other minor adjustments for readability.

+This works for both Terraform and Terraform Stacks files.

 See the [Formatting](#formatting) Configuration section for information on how to configure this feature.